RhythmRock/C-and-Algorithm-3/README.md

 - Octal to Binary Conversion: A program that converts an octal number to its binary equivalent.

-- Checking if a Given Character is a Vowel or Consonant: A program that determines if a given character is a vowel or consonant.

 - Finding the ASCII Value of a Character: A program that finds the ASCII value of a given character.

 ## Technologies Used